DexTools (DEXT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DexTools Historical Price

-According to the latest data gathered on DexTools live price page, the current price of DexTools is 0.235444USD.
-The circulating supply of DexTools(DEXT) is 78.53M DEXT , giving it a market capitalization of $18.49M.
+According to the latest data gathered on DexTools live price page, the current price of DexTools is 0.220575USD.
+The circulating supply of DexTools(DEXT) is 78.57M DEXT , giving it a market capitalization of $17.33M.

 The DexTools Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DEXT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.